SingularityKChen/Weekly_Review_in_NTU/Survey/2021-01-11-Survey-Limitations-of-Current-Verification-Methods.md

 Solution:

 + Emulators like Palladium can provide some visible debugging information and trigger the signal by adding those information into the model.
 However, writing the model, per se, is quite tough.

+## Summary

+Formal verification fits well in small modules with finite states, hence at the begining of one project, we're supposed to utilize formal verification or a hybrid with simulation.

+With the states of the circuits growing, a CRV based verification is needed to verify the control logic and interconnections.

+Emulation might be needed in high clock frequency situations, i.e., emulating seconds or even minutes in real circuits, which is near impossible using simutation.

 [^1]: J. C. Chang, “Formal Veriﬁcation Along with Design for Transactional Models,” UCB.
 [^2]: S. P. R, “PSS – Portable Test and Stimulus Standard,” Maven Silicon, Mar.
 24, 2020. https://www.maven-silicon.com/blog/portable-test-and-stimulus-standard/ (accessed Jan.
 11, 2021).